Wash day: clarified and then roller set my hair!

 - I shampooed each section twice.

 - After rinsing each section, I applied Salon Selectives S Smooth & Straight conditioner.
 Although my hair felt a little stripped, as soon as I applied the conditioner, my hair literally melted!
 I’m almost tempted to use this baking soda and shampoo mix every week.
+I DO NOT ADVOCATE THE USE OF BAKING SODA BECAUSE IT CAN BE DAMAGING TO HAIR.

 - I also used the Salon Selectives Smooth & Straight Conditioner as my deep conditioner.
 I combed through each section, wore a shower cap and sat under the dryer for about 20 minutes.